 Luca Martinoia

-I began my research career at the University of Genova, earning a Ph.D. in theoretical physics.
-I then joined the University of Padova, Department of Physics "Galileo Galilei", and the LIPh Lab to study theoretical ecology and neuroscience.
-Since the start of my Ph.D., I was also an associate researcher at INFN in the Statistical Field Theory program.
-Over five years, I worked in small international teams, published in high-impact journals, and presented my work at conferences across Europe.
+I began my research career in the STELLAR lab at the University of Genova, where I earned a Ph.D. in theoretical physics.
+I later joined the University of Padova, Department of Physics “Galileo Galilei”, and the LIPh Lab to work on theoretical ecology and neuroscience.
+During my Ph.D.
+I was also an associate researcher at INFN in the Statistical Field Theory program.

 “If you thought that science was certain - well, that is just an error on your part.”